CumulusNetworks/docs/content/cumulus-netq-42/Manage-Configuration/Manage-Inventory/Monitor-Network-Inventory.md

 You can view the number of switches and hosts deployed in your network.
 As you grow your network this can be useful for validating the addition of devices as scheduled.

 To view the quantity of devices in your network, locate or open the small or medium Inventory|Devices card.
-The medium-sized card provide operating system distribution across the network in addition to the device count.
-Hover over items in the outer circle in the chart to view operating system distribution, and hover over items in the inner circle of the chart to view device counts.
+The medium-sized card provides operating system distribution across the network in addition to the device count.
+Hover over items in the chart’s outer circle to view operating system distribution, and hover over items in the chart’s inner circle to view device counts.

 {{<figure src="/images/netq/inventory-devices-l1-42.png" width="200">}}
 {{<figure src="/images/netq/inventory-devices-l2-42.png" width="200">}}